Ho Wi-ding

-Ho Wi-ding (何蔚庭 (Hô Ùi-têng, Ho4 Wai3 Ting4, Hé wèitíng); born 30 November 1971) is a Malaysia-born Taiwanese filmmaker.
+Ho Wi-ding is a Malaysia-born Taiwanese filmmaker.

 Life and career

 Ho was born in Malaysia of Chinese ethnic background, and he graduated from Tisch School of the Arts at New York University.
 In 2001, he moved to Taipei where his sister lived in, and started working on commercials and shorts.
 He finished his feature debut Pinoy Sunday in 2010, winning him the Best New Director Award at 47th Golden Horse Awards.

 His third feature Cities of Last Things had its world premiere at the 2018 Toronto International Film Festival, and was awarded the Platform Prize.

+The short film Respire won two awards at the 2005 Cannes Film Festival Critics' Week, becoming the first Taiwanese short film to win an award at Cannes.
+It also won "Best Fantasy Short Film" at the Catalan International Fantastic Film Festival in Spain and a Special Jury Prize at the Taipei Film Awards.
+Another short film, Summer Afternoon, was nominated for the 2008 Cannes Film Festival Directors' Fortnight.

 Ho married Taiwanese film director Hu Chih-hsin.
 The pair co-directed Terrorizers.